Evanso77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "id -Gn" -  prints all the groups the current user is part of.
-"chown betty hello" - changes the owner of the file hello to the user betty "touch hello" -  creates an empty file called hello
+"chown betty hello" - changes the owner of the file hello to the user betty "touch hello" -  creates an empty file called hello "chmod 100 hello" - adds execute permission to the owner of the file hello